-2.2 User-based and Song-based similarity
+2.3 User-based and Song-based similarity

-A large part of CF literature in the last decade deals with the problem of defining a good similarity measure.
-A common opinion is that it cannot exist a single similarity measure that can fit all possible domains where collaborative filtering is used.
-In this section, we try to define a parametric family of user-based and item-based similarities that can fit different problems.
+In large part of CF literature the cosine similarity is the standard measure of correlation and not much work has been done until now to adapt the similarity to a given problem.
+Our opinion is that it cannot exist a single similarity measure that can fit all possible domains where collaborative filtering is used.
+With the aim to bridge this gap, in this section, we try to define a parametric family of user-based and item-based similarities that can fit different problems.

 In the challenge, we have not relevance grades since the ratings are binary values.
-This is a first simplification we can exploit in the definition of similarity functions.
-The similarity function that is commonly used in this case, both for the user-based case and the itembased case, is the cosine similarity.
+This is a first simplification we can exploit in the definition of the similarity functions.
+The similarity function that is commonly used in this case, both for the user-based case and the item-based case, is the cosine similarity.
 In the case of binary grades the cosine similarity can be simplified as in the following.
-Let $\mathcal{I}(u)$ be the set of items rated by a generic user u, then the cosine similarity between two users u,v is defined by and, similarly for items, by setting U(i) the set of users which have rated item i, we have:
+Let $\mathcal{I}(u)$ be the set of items rated by a generic user u, then the cosine similarity between two users u, v is defined by and, similarly for items, by setting U(i) the set of users which have rated item i, we obtain:

 The cosine similarity has the nice property to be symmetric but, as we show in the experimental section, it might not be the better choice.
-In fact, especially for the item case, we are more interested in computing how likely it is that an item will be liked by a user when we already know that the same user likes another item.
+In fact, especially for the item case, we are more interested in computing how likely it is that an item will be appreciated by a user when we already know that the same user likes another item.
 It is clear that this definition is not symmetric.
-As an alternative to the cosine similarity and, we think, a more well founded way of computing weights w{ij} in this case, is by resorting to the conditional probability measure which can be estimated with the following formulas:
+As an alternative to the cosine similarity, we can resort to the conditional probability measure which can be estimated with the following formulas:

-Previous works (see [4] for example) pointed out that the conditional probability measure of similarity, P(i|j), has the limitation that items which are purchased frequently tend to have higher values not because of their co-occurrence frequency but instead because of their popularity.
-In our opinion, this might not be a limitation in a recommendation setting.
+Previous works (see [7] for example) pointed out that the conditional probability measure of similarity, P(i|j), has the limitation that items which are purchased frequently tend to have higher values not because of their co-occurrence frequency but instead because of their popularity.
+In our opinion, this might not be a limitation in a recommendation setting like ours.
 Perhaps, this could be an undesired feature when we want to cluster items.
 In fact, this correlation measure has not to be thought of as a real similarity measure.
-As we will see, experimental results seem to confirm this hypothesis, at least in the item-item similarity case.
+As we will see, experimental results seem to confirm this hypothesis, at least in the item-based similarity case.

 Now, we are able to propose a parametric generalization of the above similarity measures.
-This parameterization permits us ad-hoc optimizations of the similarity function for the domain of interest.
+This parametrization permits ad-hoc optimizations of the similarity function for the domain of interest.
 For example, this can be done by validating on available data.

-In particular, we propose to use the following combination of conditional probabilities:
+Specifically, we propose to use the following combination of conditional probabilities: